-In the final three topics we shall address this question further.
-We will discuss whether globalisation, for instance in the form of the global mobility of capital and finance, has led to the decline and loss of viability of social democracy.
+In the final topics we will discuss whether globalization has led to the decline and loss of viability of social democracy.
 We will examine the attempt of Labour in Britain and current European social democrats to respond to the crisis of social democracy and will ask whether there is anything remaining of socialism in such attempts.
 We shall examine theses such as that of Fukuyama: that the day of socialism has passed and that capitalism has won the battle of the two ideologies and systems.